Multaq® Liver Damage

 The FDA said it would add a new warning about the risk for liver damage to the label of Multaq.

-The agency recommended patients should contact their doctor if they experience signs of liver injury, including nausea, vomiting, and fever.
+The agency recommended patients should contact their doctor if they experience signs of liver injury from use of any product.
+Signs including nausea, vomiting, and fever.
 If doctors suspect toxicity issues, the patient should discontinue Multaq use and undergo a liver enzyme test.

 Multaq® is a registered trademark of Sanofi-Aventis and is used here only to identify the product in question.
 This law firm is not associated with, sponsored by, or affiliated with the Food and Drug Administration or Sanofi-Aventis.